-This species has recently been split to separate our Dolerus brevicornis.
+Dolerus asper has recently been split to separate our Dolerus brevicornis.
 Males can readily be identified by the penis valve shape and the time of year.
+In females, the setae on dorsolateral edge of pronotum are as long as or longer than the diameter of an ocellus and the clypeus is more or less asymmetrical with the emargination approximately one half as deep as its median length.
 The hairs on the top of the head in both species are shorter than the diameter of an ocellus.
 See Heidemaa et al for key to separate the two.

 Status: Widely distributed?